domino14/Webolith/frontend/README.md

 Will not use collectstatic/similar but will try to be a SPA with little to no SSR.

-Start with the secret cards app.
+Start with the WordVault app.

 # React + TypeScript + Vite